caitlynbakery/theta_x_bloc/README.md

 ## Workarounds

-When accessing the `listFiles` command on the THETA X, the `startPosition` parameter needs to be assigned a value in order for `entryCount` to work.
-The documentation does not list `startPosition` as a requirement for `entryCount`.

 For the THETA X, the `thumbnail` does not appear unless the `_detail` is set to true.
 The thumbnail only works for a single file.
 If we need to get multiple thumbnails, then the `startPosition` needs to be changed to a different number and run multiple times.